freelawproject/free.law/content/pages/recap/faq.md

 cases.
 You can learn more about PACER in our [PACER FAQ][faq].

 ### Should I install RECAP if I'm not a user of PACER?
 No. RECAP only becomes active when you are accessing PACER and deactivates when you're browsing non-PACER websites.
-Therefore, non-PACER users won't benefit from installing RECAP — it simply won't do anything.
+Therefore, non-PACER users won't benefit from installing RECAP &mdash; it won't cause any issues, but it simply won't do anything.

 ### Will installing RECAP affect my use of other websites?
 No. RECAP only works on PACER-related sites.
 When you install RECAP, you'll see that it only has access to uscourts.gov and CourtListener.com.
+It cannot see your browsing or affect any other websites.

 ### Will RECAP interfere with my use of PACER?
 RECAP is designed to improve your PACER experience without getting in your way.
 To use RECAP, log into PACER and use PACER as you normally do.
 As you use PACER, you'll see small RECAP icons and other notifications about free versions of PACER content.
 Click these icons and links to get PACER content for free.